Free Trial

 Local SEO Ranking Factors

-Since local rankings are unrelated to the website, what affects where your business shows up?
+Since local rankings are unrelated to your website, what affects where your business shows up?

 • Relevance, which defines how well a local listing matches what a user is looking for.

-• Distance, which, as you can imagine, refers to how far each result is from the location term used in a query (e.g. the search engine will prioritize businesses located close to Chicago’s Millennium Park for queries relating to the location).
+• Distance, which refers to how far each result is from the location term used in a query (e.g. the search engine will prioritize businesses near Chicago’s Millennium Park for queries relating to the location).

 • Prominence.
 This factor is all about how well-known a business is.
 Think of it as a business’s authority (similar to the domain authority that affects regular organic rankings).